randomstring/WeasleyClock/README.md

 ## Clock hands<a id="sec-1-3" name="sec-1-3"></a>

--   goal is something like the metalic scissors w/ engraved names
+-   goal is something like the metallic scissors w/ engraved names
 -   mounting could be with 3D printing with a built in clamp
 -   possibly use same Clamping Hubs as for the gears